-What did we learn from the Make it British Forum?
+What did we learn from the first Make it British Forum?

 We need to train our young people in the art of manufacturing, and to encourage internship; for it not to be perceived as the ‘unsexy’ option within our fashion industry, but to be seen as the driving force in the machine that produces the amazing products we covet.